-September 7, 2024 marked my 20-year anniversary of living with MS, and it is hard to believe that I have now been living with the disease longer than I lived without it.
-Although I have faced challenges and uncertainty related to MS over the last two decades, I have benefitted tremendously from the support of my ‘team’: my family, friends, mentors, and my medical team.
-This incredible support and groundbreaking MS treatment advances have enabled me to pursue my dreams and achieve my goals.
-As I work towards completing my own medical training in pediatric rheumatology next spring, I am forever grateful to all of you, and to my medical team for their compassionate care, their drive to push MS research forward, and their commitment to improving the lives of all of us who live with MS.
+September 7, 2024 marked my 20-year anniversary of living with MS. Now, more than two decades later, it is hard to believe that I have lived with the disease longer than I lived without it.
+Although the journey has included challenges and uncertainties, I have benefited tremendously from the unwavering support of my “team”: my family, friends, mentors, and medical providers.
+This incredible community—together with groundbreaking advances in MS research and treatment—has enabled me to pursue my dreams and achieve my goals.
+As I approach the completion of my medical training, I am deeply grateful to all of you and to my medical team for their compassionate care, their dedication to pushing MS research forward, and their commitment to improving the lives of everyone affected by MS.

-As many of you know, TeaM BryantS has been raising awareness and funds to support MS research since my diagnosis in 2004.
-This year, we are directing our fundraising efforts to support the research of Dr. Victoria M. Leavitt, a neuropsychologist at Columbia University Medical Center.
-Dr. Leavitt has dedicated her research to understanding aspects of living with MS that are essential to maintaining quality of life, including fatigue, cognitive changes, diet, sleep, exercise, social support, and mood.
-She conducts treatment trials to help people with MS exercise more comfortably.
-From my competitive basketball playing days to the intense Bryant family tennis matches and more recently to the running trails around New England, all of you know how important exercise has always been to me.
-Dr. Leavitt’s research has “kept me in the game” and I can’t think of a better way to honor the 20-year milestone than to raise funds to support this work.
-In addition, MS-related fatigue continues to be my most challenging symptom and it gives me hope that researchers like Dr. Leavitt are working to understand it and to find more effective treatments for it.
+Dr. Leavitt’s work focuses on aspects of living with MS that are essential to maintaining quality of life, including fatigue, cognitive changes, sleep, exercise, mood, diet, and social support.
+She also leads treatment trials aimed at helping people with MS exercise more comfortably.
+From my competitive basketball days to intense Bryant family tennis matches and, more recently, countless miles on New England running trails, all of you know how central movement and exercise have always been to my life.
+Dr. Leavitt’s research has truly “kept me in the game.”
+MS-related fatigue remains one of my most challenging symptoms and remains one of the least understood symptoms.
+It gives me hope that researchers are working to understand it and develop more effective treatments for it.

 To make a donation to TeaM BryantS, please visit: